Skrivmaskinen/opengl-portals/README.md

-# opengl-portals
+# Procedural fire | Audio and Image
-There are some rests in the repository from an older project.
-The relevant file is project.c; all code for the portals is in there.
+The relevant files are the shaders.
+Additionally there is a SuperCollider file for sound.

 Please note that you requier "GLUtilities.H" and "MicroGlut.h" as well as Ingemar Ragnemalms "VectorUtils.h" and "loadobj.h" to build.
 If using Ingemar Ragnemalms "common"- folder, place both the project-folder and common in the same parent folder.